Rockset

 Create a Self-Managed MongoDB Integration

-The steps below show how to set up a self-managed MongoDB integration using MongoDB SCRAM Authentication mechanism.
+The steps below show how to set up a self-managed MongoDB integration using MongoDB SCRAM Authentication or MongoDB X.509 Authentication.
 An integration can provide access to one or more MongoDB collections across different databases in the same self-managed MongoDB cluster.
 You can use an integration to create Rockset collections that continuously sync data from your MongoDB collections.

 For self-managed MongoDB in the public cloud or a data center, the following prerequisites are required: